tsimian/shift_tracker/README.md

 - Create separate months folders

 ## Bugs
-- If 0 hours or 0 minutes are logged consecutively it will log a value of 1 for each
+- If 1 hour and 0 minutes or vice versa are input consecutively, the one value in either will decrease to zero

 ## Run
 Clone the repository, then...